LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 In this case, the loader will step through each entry, and check the value.
 If the value is 0, then the loader will attempt to load the file.
-In this case, the loader will will open the first and last listings, but not the middle.
+In this case, the loader will open the first and last listings, but not the middle.
 This is because the value of 1 for vendorb_vk.json disables the driver.

 The Vulkan loader will open each enabled manifest file found to obtain the name